How to write a hybrid or remote work policy

 Since the start of the COVID-19 pandemic, there has been a growing revolution in the way we work.
 Ever since the pandemic sent millions of workers home to wait out the storm, we adapted to a new reality.
 But as restrictions lift and offices reopen, many employees are anxious to find out what the future of work has in store for them.

+A recent survey from Adecco showed that 53% of office workers are keen to establish a hybrid way of conducting their role.
 People have enjoyed the flexibility of working from home.
 Avoiding lengthy commutes can give them more time with their families or allow them to sneak in a gym session or yoga class before sitting down at their desks.

 Employees find remote working can be more productive too.
 Admin tasks requiring our undivided attention are easier to complete when we aren't battling the background noise and distractions a shared work environment can bring.
 But it's undeniable that we all miss that human interaction crucial to getting certain things done and our sense of belonging among our co-workers.